gregzuro/broadcast/README.md

 - clients websocket-connect to `/register` in order to receive all messages
 - anyone may broadcast a message to all of the clients using the `/broadcast` endpoint
+- connection status is monitored, so that closed connections are cleaned up as appropriate

 ## Details